When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Algorithm design

 In practice, we do not have access to the optimal policy $\pi_{\theta}$.
 This is due to the fact that repeatedly solving the underlying offline policy optimization problem under each reward parameter is computationally intractable.
 Therefore, at each iteration $k$, we construct an estimator of the exact gradient based on the current policy estimate $\pi_{k+1}$.

-To be more specific, we take two approximation steps to develop a stochastic gradient estimator of $\nabla \widehat{L}(\theta)$: 1) sample one observed expert trajectory $\tau_k^{\rm E}$ which is generated by the expert policy $\pi^{\rm E}$ in the ground-truth environment $P$; 2) sample a trajectory $\tau_k^{\rm A}$ from the current policy estimate $\pi_{k+1}$ in the estimated world model $\widehat{P}$.
-Following these two approximation steps, the stochastic estimator $g_k$ which approximates the exact gradient $\nabla_{\theta} \widehat{L}(\theta_k)$ in \eqref{eq:surrogate_objective_grad} is defined as follows:
+To be more specific, we take two approximation steps to develop a stochastic gradient estimator of $\nabla \widehat{L}(\theta)$: 1) choose one observed expert trajectory $\tau_k^{\rm E}$; 2) sample a trajectory $\tau_k^{\rm A}$ from the current policy estimate $\pi_{k+1}$ in the estimated world model $\widehat{P}$.
+Following these two approximation steps, the stochastic estimator $g_k$ which approximates the exact gradient $\nabla \widehat{L}(\theta_k)$ in \eqref{eq:surrogate_objective_grad} is defined as follows: